 When a work session is required, Council Members will meet at City Hall unless otherwise noticed according to State law.
 Members of the public are encouraged to attend work sessions.
-Comments on an item appearing in the work session section of the agenda must be made during the public comment period will follow staff's presentation.
+Comments on an item appearing in the work session section of the agenda follows staff's presentation.